jtbets12/School_Code/README.md

-# School_Code
+Projects done by Jacob Betsworth

-Past projects done by Jacob Betsworth
+Descriptions of each below